cournape/Bento/doc/source/reference.rst

 Each section consists of field:value pairs:

-    * Field name are case-insensitive, names are case-sensitive.
+    * Both fields and values are case-sensitive.
-    * Each indentation level must be exactly 4 spaces.
-Arbitrary number of spaces is on the TODO list, tab will not be supported.
+    * Tab characters for indentation are not supported.

 Package metadata
 ----------------